 The termination of CCP membership has been stipulated in article 15 of the CCP Regulation.
 Accordingly, the CCP membership is terminated with the resolution of Takasbank Board of Directors to be taken ex officio or upon the application of the member.
-The Board of Directors may ex officio terminate the membership if Takasbank identifies that any condition of the CCP membership set forth in the CCP Regulation and other relevant arrangements has been lost or if Takasbank determines that significantly important risks that may endanger the safe and uninterrupted operation of the CCP system have occurred due to the failure to fulfil the obligations stipulated in the CCP Regulation or the other relevant arrangements.
-Even in case of termination of the CCP membership, the obligations of the institution whose CCP membership is terminated against Takasbank with regard to the transactions executed until the date of the Board of Directors' resolution regarding termination of membership within the scope of the CCP Regulation and the other relevant arrangements shall survive.
+The Board of Directors may ex officio terminate the membership if Takasbank identifies that any condition of the CCP membership set forth in the CCP Regulation and other relevant arrangements has been lost or if Takasbank determines that significantly important risks that may endanger the safe and uninterrupted operation of the CCP system have occurred due to the failure to fulfil the obligations stipulated in the CCP Regulations of the institution whose CCP membership is terminated against Takasbank with regard to the transactions executed until the date of the Board of Directors' resolution regarding termination of membership within the scope of the CCP Regulation and the other relevant arrangements shall survive.
 Thus, the measures for the orderly termination of the membership have been taken.